AlexMisra1/AlexMisra1.github.io/_posts/2024-07-13-bayarea-rtp.md

 ![Bay Area Oak Woodlands/Savannahs](../images/2024-07-13/oak-woodlands-savannah-4.jpeg)

 **Key observations:**
-- Less conglomeration of trees
+- Bunches of trees in crevaces
 - Lack of tree variety; Coast Live Oak being predominant tree
-- Even stockier, shorter, thicker, and bushier trees
+- Stockier, shorter, thicker, and bushier trees
 - Leaves remain dark green, but waxy
 - Trunks are bare, but remain relatively dark
 - Lighter soil
-- Grasslands
+- Grasslands with the occasional tree
 - Less underbrush

-**Conclusion:**
+**Connection to climate:**
-The sparse conglomeration of trees, which comprises Coast Live Oak, and their stockier, shorter, and bushier forms are adaptations to summer droughts and periodic fires.
-The dark green, waxy leaves and relatively dark trunks are the adaptations for water conservation and resilience to coastal fog.
-Lighter soils and extensive grasslands are the adaptations to nutrient-poor, well-drained soils and frequent wildfire events that shape these open woodland ecosystems.
-The lack of dense underbrush is an adaptation that promotes fire resistance, encouraging the dominance of the fire-adapted Coast Live Oak species.
+As seen in the photos, near the coast but not directly on the coast, the Bay Area's oak woodlands and savannahs feature a landscape dominated by Coast Live Oaks and grasslands.
+The observations of stockier, shorter, and bushier trees are adapted to the hotter summers and mild, wet winters with more significant temperature fluctuations highlight the region's Mediterranean climate with distinct dry and wet seasons.
+The drapery of the trees and their stockier statures reduce surface area exposed to the sun, which allows moisture to be retained through transpiration and reduces heat exposure.
+The waxy, dark green leaves and lighter soil (which also indicate more nutrient-poor soil) support a varied ecosystem adapted to these conditions, with grasslands and sparse underbrush contributing to the region's biodiversity and higher wildfire risk due to the drier, hotter environment.

 #### RTP Pine Woodlands:
 ![RTP Pine Woodlands](../images/2024-07-13/pine-woodlands-1.jpeg)